-- We define an idealized process, corresponding to a system with an infinite number of servers.
+- We define an idealized process, given by a family of differential equations, which corresponds to a system with an infinite number of servers.
 We then analyze this process, which is cleaner and easier because its behavior is completely deterministic. - We relate the idealized system to the finite system, bounding the error between them.